 A group of dedicated advocates formed the New Mexico End-of-Life Options Coalition, which later became the nonprofit organization – End of Life Options New Mexico.
 Together with our national partners Compassion & Choices and Death With Dignity, we launched a multifaceted campaign.
 Our work included organizing testimonies at legislative hearings, conducting paid, earned and social media; and inspiring strong and robust grassroots efforts.
 Volunteer advocates shared their stories and support through emails, phone calls, lobby days, social media, videos, testimony and a collection of stories in our storybook.

 Representatives Deborah Armstrong and Bill McCamley carried HB 171 and Senator Liz Stefanics carried SB 252, respectively.
 Despite the monumental efforts of nearly 6,000 supporters and citizen advocates from across the state, the 2017 New Mexico End of Life Options Act was narrowly defeated on the Senate floor by a 22-20 vote.

-While the public campaign was front-and center, behind the scenes the bill sponsor and local legal experts were carefully drafting a bill that recognized that a more appropriate balance between safeguards and access was needed.
+While the public campaign was front and center, behind the scenes the bill sponsors and local legal experts were carefully drafting a bill that recognized that a more appropriate balance between safeguards and access was needed.
 This bill included key provisions, such as:

 - allowing advanced practice registered nurses and physician assistants to prescribe,